base/base/docs/specs/governance/gov-token.md

 ### Supply Cap

 The total token supply is capped to `2^208^ - 1` to prevent overflow risks in the voting system.
-If the total supply exceeds this limit, the `_mint` function MUST revert with an `ERC20ExceededSafeSupply` error.
+If the total supply exceeds this limit, `_mint` MUST revert.